byuccl/dac_sdc_2022/_labs/lab_vitis_hls.md

 repo: lab_vitis_hls
 ---

-# !!!
-This Lab is a Work in Progress !!!

 ## Learning Outcomes
 The goals of this assignment are to:
 * Gain experience using a commerical HLS tool, Xilinx's Vivado HLS tool.